 In line with the Government's Right to Work Checklist we must see the original evidence of right to work (we cannot accept certified copies).
 In exceptional circumstances when new External Examiners are unable to attend one of the compulsory induction events, the following options are available:

-1. Ahead of your appointment, visit the campus and call into Academic Quality and Compliance, Foster Building Room 117.
+1. Ahead of your appointment, visit the campus and call into Academic Quality and Enhancement, Foster Building Room 117.